 MURRAY HEAD "ONE NIGHT IN BANGKOK"

-Memorable for its dramatic, oriental orchestral introduction and it's unusual rap, "One Night in Bangkok" was Murray Head's biggest hit, and his only single release to reach the UK Top 40, officially making it a one hit wonder.
+Memorable for its dramatic, oriental orchestral introduction and its distinctive English rap, "One Night in Bangkok" was Murray Head's biggest hit, and his only single release to reach the UK Top 40, officially making it a one hit wonder.

 The song was composed by Benny Andersson and Bjorn Ulvaeus from ABBA, with the lyrics penned by Tim Rice, for the concept album Chess, which also became a musical that premiered in the West End of London.

 The chorus parts were sung by one of Sweden's biggest pop artists, Anders Glenmark, with the less than convincing rap by Murray Head.